Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Computational Details

 \section{Computational Details}

-We have implemented SOC-X2CAMF and X2CMP 2c-LRCCSD method along with its FNS++ version in the development version of our in-house software package BAGH,\cite{dutta2023bagh} which is primarily written in Python, and the computationally intensive parts have been written in Cython and Fortran.
-BAGH is currently interfaced with PySCF,\cite{pyscf2020, Qiming2015, Qiming2018} GAMESS-US,\cite{Barca2020} and DIRAC.\cite{DIRAC_saue2020} To validate the accuracy of our implementations, we calculated the dynamic polarizabilities of Zn, Cd and Hg spanning a characteristic frequency range in the canonical basis and then extended our study to the FNS++ basis. \cite{chakraborty2024spin} The choice of truncation criteria for FNS++ calculations in the 2c-LRCCSD framework is discussed in detail, followed by a systematic examination of basis set effects, including benchmark comparisons among various level of Dyall basis sets.
-The next section contains information about the truncation thresholds and the specific basis sets used for various systems.
-The BAGH software package with the PySCF interface was used to perform all calculations presented in this work.
-The static and frequency-dependent polarizabilities reported in this work are computed using the X2CAMF and X2CMP Hamiltonians in conjunction with the Cholesky technique.
-Detailed descriptions of the CD methodology can be found in the existing literature.\cite{aquilante2011cholesky,folkestad2019efficient,zhang2021toward} The Cholesky vectors are initially constructed in the atomic orbital (AO) basis and subsequently transformed to the molecular orbital (MO) representation, where antisymmetrized two-electron integrals are formed.
-Higher-rank integrals involving more than two particle indices are not explicitly built or stored; instead, they are evaluated on the fly using the Cholesky vectors in both the canonical and FNS++ basis.
+We have implemented the X2CAMF- and X2CMP-based 2c-LRCCSD methods, together with their FNS++ variants, in our in-house software package, BAGH.\cite{dutta2023bagh} BAGH is primarily written in Python, and the computationally intensive parts have been written in Cython and Fortran.
+BAGH is currently interfaced with PySCF,\cite{pyscf2020, Qiming2015, Qiming2018} GAMESS-US,\cite{Barca2020} socutils\cite{socutils} and DIRAC.\cite{DIRAC_saue2020} The BAGH software package with the PySCF interface was used to perform all the four-component calculations presented in this work.
+The X2CAMF and X2CMP calculations were performed with the socutils\cite{socutils} interface to BAGH.
+The Dyall.vxz(x=2,3,4) basis set has been used for the calculations, and the corresponding augmented versions have been generated using the DIRAC package.\cite{DIRAC_saue2020} The two-electron integrals in the X2CAMF- and X2CMP-based LR-CCSD calculations are treated using the Cholesky decomposition (CD) technique.\cite{aquilante2011cholesky,folkestad2019efficient,zhang2021toward} In this work, we employ the conventional single-step algorithm, where Cholesky vectors are formed by an iterative procedure that continues until the largest diagonal element of the ERI matrix falls below the predefined Cholesky threshold ($\tau$).
+The Cholesky vectors are initially constructed in the atomic orbital (AO) basis and subsequently transformed to the molecular orbital (MO) representation, where antisymmetrized two-electron integrals are formed.
+Higher-rank integrals involving more than two particle indices are not explicitly built or stored; instead, they are evaluated on the fly using the Cholesky vectors.
+Unless otherwise specified, all calculations employed the frozen-core approximation and a Cholesky decomposition threshold of $10^{-5}$.